sailfish009/bsdf/COMPARISON.md

 * No proper mappings (dicts) and lists.

 HDF5 is certainly more flexible, e.g. with regard to providing lazy loading parts of compressed data.
-BSDF does support resizing of binary data, in-place editing, lazy loading, streamed reading and writing.
+However, BSDF does support resizing of binary data, in-place editing, lazy loading, and streamed reading and writing.

-## BSDF vs NPZ

-Numpy has a builtin way to encode typed arrays.
-However, this is limited to arrays, and rather specific to Python.

 ## BSDF vs ASDF